New crackdown on high-interest lending

 Crackdown on high-interest lending announced by FCA

+"Rent-to-own" shops that sell appliances and furniture for small weekly payments but with a high interest rate face a price cap.

-The rent-to-own sector faces a cap on prices similar to limits on the cost of payday loans, but the financial regulator will not impose an immediate similar restriction on overdrafts.
+However, the financial regulator will not rush to impose the same restrictions on bank overdrafts.

-The Financial Conduct Authority (FCA) has spent nearly two years studying borrowing at high interest rates.
+The Financial Conduct Authority (FCA) has spent nearly two years looking at the cost of high interest borrowing.

 It has now outlined a package of plans for rent-to-own, doorstep lending and catalogue shopping.